-Technology powers Sabre to the top of the travel industry.
-Equipped with the world's #1 computerized travel reservation system, the company operates through three segments.
+Technology powers Sabre to the top of the travel and tourism industry.
+The company provides software and services to connect travel suppliers -- such as airlines, hotels, car rental brands, rail carriers, cruise lines, and tour operators -- with travel buyers through one central marketplace.
 Sabre Travel Network is used by more than 400,000 travel professionals globally to book airline tickets, rental cars, hotel rooms, and vacation packages.
-Travelocity.com allows individuals to make their own travel arrangements.
 The company also provides software, e-business tools, and consulting services to improve the operations of air carriers, airports, and hotels through Sabre Airline and Hospitality Solutions.
-Sabre went public in 2014.
+Sabre sold its Travelocity.com holding just a year after going public in 2014.

-The company initially filed to raise around $100 million, but it ended up raising about $627 million.
-Sabre plans to use the proceeds to pay down debt.
+In January 2014, the company initially filed to raise around $100 million, but it ended up raising about $627 million.
+Sabre planned to use the proceeds to pay down debt.

 Sabre operates its business in 60 countries.
-It boasts three regional headquarters.
 Besides the worldwide headquarters in Southlake, Texas, Sabre has head offices in London and Singapore.
-To ensure it's meeting the needs of its customers, Sabre maintains half a dozen global development centers in the US, Argentina, Poland, India, Uruguay, and the Philippines.
+Sabre also maintains half a dozen global development centers in the US, Argentina, Poland, India, Uruguay, and the Philippines.
 Some 20 Customer Care Centers, where most of the direct contact with clients takes place, are located in North America, South America, Europe, the Middle East, and India.
 It has IT development centers in India, Poland, the US, and Argentina.

-The company launched three new data products on the heels of its IPO.
-The new products are geared towards airlines, hotels, and corporations.
-The products helps the customers use the data they already have to create operational opportunities and generate new revenue.
+To expand its product lines, Sabre launched three new data products on the heels of its IPO in 2014.
+The new products were geared toward airlines, hotels, and corporations, and help these customers use the data they already have to create operational opportunities and generate new revenue.

 Mergers and Acquisitions